Freshman Applicants - Early Action or Regular Admission

 Freshman applicants must submit the following:

-- All applicants are required to submit proof of lawful presence in the United States.
+- Applicants seeking in-state tuition are required to submit proof of lawful presence in the United States.
 Applicants who have been granted permanent U.S. residency must submit proof of permanent residency.

 - Applicants seeking F-1 or J-1 visa must complete the International Student Application and meet international student requirements.